bloodstiller/bloodstiller.com/content/Tools/AutomatingQemuKaliVM.md

 -   Handling network configuration differences between host systems
 -   Dealing with package installation errors due to repository changes

+## But ansible exists?
-But bloodstiller why did you not use Ansible?
+"But bloodstiller why did you not use Ansible?"
 Well I wanted to be in a position where if I did not have access to Ansible, I could still automate the process.
+I will port this process to ansible soon.
+However I like being able to pull a kali qmemu image from online, my script, update a few variables and then I have my setup the way I like it.

 ## Customizing the Scripts for Your Own Use {#customizing-the-scripts-for-your-own-use}